puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_cli/readme.md

 }
 ```

-> **note**
->
+!!!
-> Backslash is a special character that must be escaped in JSON body.
+ Backslash is a special character that must be escaped in JSON body.
-> From this reason, in the previous example, there are two backslashes
+ From this reason, in the previous example, there are two backslashes
-> proceeding regular-expression constructs.
+ proceeding regular-expression constructs.

-> **note**
->
-> If 'execute-and-expect' command field doesn't contain any 'expect(..)'
+ If 'execute-and-expect' command field doesn't contain any 'expect(..)'
-> patterns, it will be evaluated in the same way like 'execute-and-read'
+ patterns, it will be evaluated in the same way like 'execute-and-read'
-> RPC.
+ RPC.
+!!!

 ### RPC: Execute-and-read-until